 NOTE! – SCCM CMG cloud service region populates automatically.

 Note: The CMG connection point role from a site can only connect to one CMG cloud service, as shown above.
-For redundancy or scalability, adding a multiple “instance” to the CMG clouse se is possiblerver, which is adding another VM.
+For redundancy or scalability, adding a multiple “instance” to the CMG clouse use is possiblerver, which is adding another VM.
 We discussed this in step 4.
-For more details, refer here.

 How to Verify the CMG role setup